ketil-malde/kmx/README.md

 3. It has a compact indexing format, using a differential coding to save space.
 A benchmark indexing 200GB of Fastq data gives an index of 20GB.
 In addition, the format is easy to parse and generate (see src/Serialize.hs for details).
-At least jellyfish produces a bit larger indexes in my tests.
+I haven't compared to many other tools, but at least jellyfish produces a bit larger indexes in my tests.

-4. It is single threaded (for now, at least), but can distribute index-building over multiple processes.
-This means you can get build an index for almost any amount of data on almost any kind of computer.
+4. It is single threaded (for now, at least), but can paritition and distribute index-building over multiple processes.
+This means you can build an index for almost any amount of data on almost any kind of computer.
 Those 200GB were indexed using 32 separate processes in three and a half hours, the biggest memory footprint of a single process was 6 gigabytes.
 There's a script that will use GNU parallel, which wil let you distribute those processes to separate machines if you want.